Sri Aurobindo’s contribution

 Ascetic, religious and integral approaches to spirituality

 Within India there is an enormous variety of different spiritual traditions, but one can fruitfully divide this multitude of religious and spiritual schools, into two major streams, the impersonal and the personal.
 The older texts still hold the two in an admirable balance, and effortlessly flow from one to the other, but later philosophical and intellectual texts on yoga have a tendency to focus more on the abstract and the impersonal, leaving the pursuit of the personal Divine to popular religion and devotion.
 Within the theoretical, impersonal stream, the original integrality gradually got lost even further, and for at least 2500 years, intellectual India has focused more on the silent, transcendent aspect of the Divine than on the involved dynamic aspect.
-Accordingly, the immediate, practical aim of spiritual practice is now widely described in purely negative terms.
-This may sound too negative, but it is not hard to substantiate.
-One need to look no further than the way the three most widely accepted authorities in the field of Indian spirituality speak of the ultimate aim of both life and the inner quest: the Buddha speaks of nirvāṇa (extinction), Patanjali of cittavṛtti nirodhana (silencing or quieting the mind), and Shankara, of mukti (liberation).2 Even where the language remained more positive, as in Tantra and some schools of mahāyāna Buddhism, the ultimate aim is still commonly phrased as “not to be reborn”.
-Strangely, this holds even for the Bhakti tradition, which has as its immediate aim union with the divine Beloved: The personal, incarnate Divine is here seen as engaged in helping his or her devotees to reach a stage where they will “not be reborn”.
+Accordingly, the immediate, practical aim of spiritual practice is now widely described in what are actually rather negative terms.
+This may sound too harsh, given how much these practices have contributed to human happiness and contentment, but it is not hard to substantiate.
+One need to look no further than the way the three most widely accepted authorities in the field of Indian spirituality speak of the ultimate aim of both life and the inner quest: the Buddha speaks of nirvāṇa (no wind, extinction), Patanjali of cittavṛtti nirodhana (silencing or quieting the mind), and Shankara, of mukti (liberation).2 Even where the language remained more positive, as in Tantra and some schools of mahāyāna Buddhism, the ultimate aim is still commonly phrased as “not to be reborn”.
+Strangely, this basic dislike of life, is there even in the Bhakti tradition, which has as its immediate aim union with the divine Beloved.
+The personal, incarnate Divine is here seen as engaged in helping his or her devotees to reach a stage where they will “not be reborn”.

 In modern, cosmopolitan India, this ascetic, life-shunning attitude is less and less appreciated.
 The global culture, in spite of all its scepticism and worries about the future of the world, is essentially optimistic (at least in the developing world), and amongst young India, there is a widespread, and it seems growing, tendency to look down on the old spiritual asceticism and see it as an exaggerated negativity.
 As far as anyone cares about spirituality, it is in a more positive, but also a more superficial sense.
 Yoga tends to be taken up, as in the West, as a means to make our otherwise materialist lives less stressful, more healthy and enjoyable.